Ren Zhong Feng

 Ren Zhong Feng (仁宗雪山 (Rénzōng xuěshān)) is a mountain in the southern Daxue Shan mountain range in Garzê Tibetan Autonomous Prefecture, Sichuan, China.
 The mountain has an official height of 6079 m, although the first team to summit the peak recorded a height of around 5820 m.
-The peak is seldomly climbed, with one expedition resulting in the disappearance of four Hungarian climbers.
+The peak is seldom climbed, with one expedition resulting in the disappearance of four Hungarian climbers.

 Toponymy

 The mountain was first surveyed by the Sikong Expedition of 1932, an expedition sponsored by The Explorers Club.
 Surveyors Richard L. Burdsall and Arthur Emmons III calculated the heights of twenty five peaks from photographs taken in August 1932, including the then-unnamed Ren Zhong Feng.
 The two surveyors dubbed the mountain Peak 156, assigning it a height of 6,107.9 m.
 Later in the expedition, Burdsall would be part of the first ascent of Mount Gongga.

 In 2008, Japanese alpinist and photographer Tamotsu Nakamura explored and photographed the mountain, naming it Ren Zhong Feng (仁宗雪山, trans.
 Ren Zhong Snow Mountain), after the nearby Renzonghai Dam, which in turn is named after a lake created by a landslide dam during the reign of Emperor Renzong of Song.